luisdiogo2071317/azure-docs.pt-pt/articles/active-directory/hybrid/reference-connect-adsynctools.md

 ## <a name="get-adsynctoolsrunhistory"></a>Get-ADSyncToolsRunHistory

 ### <a name="synopsis"></a>SINOPSE
-Obter histórico de execução de Connnect do AAD
+Get AAD Connect histórico de execuções

 ### <a name="syntax"></a>SINTAXE